 Washing yourself and your clothes in hard water uses more soap and detergent, as it is more difficult to form a lather than with soft water.

-Having a water softener can save you money on buying laundry detergent as well as shampoo, shower gel and soap.
+A water softener can save you money on laundry detergent, shampoo, shower gel, and soap.

 Testing For Hard Water